 Constipation is a common issue, as are many problems with passing urine, including the need to go more frequently.

-MS sufferers can experience pain that’s either directly caused by the condition, or as a result of other symptoms.
+Thos living with MS can experience pain that’s either directly caused by the condition, or as a result of other symptoms.
 This can include both neuropathic and musculoskeletal pain.

 For more information on how we can assist with live in care for Multiple Sclerosis , or to discuss your unique needs with a member of staff, please call 0800 471 4741 now.